 As a mom, you’re used to cleaning up your kids’ messes.
 And there are a lot of them.
 Kids are professionals when it comes to making messes and novices when it comes to cleaning up after themselves.
 But there are only so many dishes you can scrub and toys you can pick up before your patience runs out.
 Before you explode and yell your kids into action, consider talking with your childrenabout their responsibilities in the household.
 Here are some tips to keep in mind when you lay down new laws.

 Your kids aren’t mind readers.
 Though they may realize you’re frustrated, they may not understand connect your mood to the toys left out on the floor.
 Outline what you expect out of them each night.
 Take the time to explain the tasks you want them to do.
 Writing them down on a chore list or a schedule can be a great visual reminder for those kids who struggle with verbal commands.

-However you deliver them, consistency is an important element to your rules.
-Don’t allow them to ditch dinner clean-up duties one night and then yell at them the next time they try to escape without helping.
+However you deliver them, consistency is an important element of your rules.
+Don’t allow them to ditch dinner clean-up duties one night and then yell at them the next time they try to escape without help.

 … And the consequences of breaking them